prince-045/DAA/EXPERIMENT1.md

 | **1**  | -1                  | 2.515e-05                    | -1                  | 4.08e-06                    |
 | **12** | -1                  | 2.427e-05                    | -1                  | 4.22e-06                    |

-### Explanation

-- **Linear Search**: This algorithm checks each element sequentially until it finds the target value (or determines that the target is not in the array).
-It does not require a sorted array.
-- **Binary Search**: This algorithm works only on sorted arrays and repeatedly divides the search interval in half, making it faster for large arrays with a time complexity of **O(log n)**.

-### Observations

-1. **Linear Search**:
-   - Linear search takes progressively longer for larger arrays, as it needs to check each element in sequence.
-   - Even though the array is small in this case, Linear Search takes slightly more time compared to Binary Search.

-2. **Binary Search**:
-   - Binary Search is more efficient, especially for larger arrays, due to its logarithmic time complexity.
-For small arrays like the one here, the difference in time is negligible but still measurable.
-   - The time taken for Binary Search is consistently faster, even though both algorithms find the target in roughly the same number of steps for this small array.

-3. **Element Not Found**:
-   - When the element is not found, both search algorithms take a little longer to confirm that the element does not exist.
-This is reflected in the slightly higher time taken for searches with a result of `-1`.

-### Time Complexity

-- **Linear Search**: O(n), where `n` is the number of elements in the array.
-- **Binary Search**: O(log n), where `n` is the number of elements in the array (only works on sorted arrays).

-### Conclusion

-For small arrays, the time difference between **Linear Search** and **Binary Search** is minimal, but **Binary Search** is always faster for larger datasets due to its logarithmic time complexity. **Linear Search** is ea

 [2, 5, 7, 10, 13, 18, 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90, 95, 100]
 ### Search Results Comparison